 The Fraternal assets of the Society are used to provide social and benevolent benefits to members as well as discretionary support for dental and optical treatment, as well as contributing to the funding of Unity Office and its supportive functions.
-The Society provides social activities, care and support and non-contractual benefits to in the region of 43,000 Fraternal members including juniors through the UK-wide network of 107 Branches.
+The Society provides social activities, care and support and non-contractual benefits to the Fraternal members through the UK-wide network of 99 Branches.
 As well as caring for members, the Society has a tradition of support for both local and national charities.
 Each Branch has its own Committee of Management (CoM) but support and guidance for Branches and members are also provided by Unity Office.